Yaseen-Zeb/BrainStack/nodeJs/nodejs-intro.md

 Node.js is therefore a JavaScript runtime built on the V8 engine, providing APIs different from browser APIs.
 This allows JavaScript to be used for backend development—building fast, scalable network applications and servers.

+# Where to Use Node.js
+- Building APIs with databases (create, read, update, delete records).
+- Real-time apps such as chat platforms.
+- Streaming services like YouTube or Netflix.
+- Server-side rendered web apps, where pages are generated on the server.